blixt/js-workerproxy/README.md

 ### Vanilla JavaScript

-See the `examples` directory for a working example.
+See the `example` directory for a working example.

 ### CommonJS